kna27/ksp-data-export/README.md

 If you encounter any bugs or have any suggestions, report them at https://github.com/kna27/ksp-data-export/issues.

 ## Installation
-This mod has only been tested on Windows.
+This mod currently only works on Windows, however, Linux and MacOS support are coming soon.

+This mod is now available on [CKAN](https://github.com/KSP-CKAN/CKAN), [SpaceDock](https://spacedock.info/mod/2711/KSP%20Data%20Export), and [CurseForge](https://www.curseforge.com/kerbal/ksp-mods/data-export).

 1. Download GameData.zip from the [latest release here](https://github.com/kna27/ksp-data-export/releases/latest)
 2. Copy the DataExport folder to `YourKSPInstallDirectory/Kerbal Space Program/GameData`